zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/overview.md

 | SaveChanges     | 1,000 ms       | 2,000 ms       | 5,000 ms       |
 | BulkSaveChanges | 90 ms          | 150 ms         | 350 ms         |

-## Bulk Operations
+## Bulk Methods

-Bulk Operations method provide you some flexibility by allowing some customization and performance enhancement.
+Bulk methods give you additional flexibility by allowing to customize options such as primary key, columns and more.

-All common methods are supported:
+All methods your application could require is supported:

 - BulkInsert
 - BulkUpdate